robyftp/Tree/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## I tried to write a chemistry joke, but could never get a reaction.